 On December 7, 2012, the Company entered into a joint venture with another entity for the purpose of manufacturing, assembling and selling certain engines into the Asian markets.
-As of June 30, 2015, the production facility was complete and manufacturing has been scheduled to commence in the second half of 2015.
 In connection with this agreement, the Company has committed up to \$1.2 million toward the joint venture of which \$850,000 had been contributed since inception.
 On December 9, 2014, the Company signed an agreement to enter into a joint venture with a construction and utility equipment manufacturer headquartered in Incheon, South Korea.
-In connection with this agreement, the Company has committed to contribute up to \$1.0 million which was contributed to the joint venture during the three months ended June 30, 2015.
+In connection with this agreement, the Company committed to contribute up to \$1.0 million which was contributed to the joint venture during the nine months ended September 30, 2015.